Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **nnn**: Tool number to select.
 A negative number deselects all tools.
 * **R1**: Select the tool that was active when the print was last paused (firmware 1.20 and later)
 * **Pnnn**: Bitmap of all the macros to be run (dc42 build 1.19 or later and ch fork 1.17b or later)
-* Tool number
+* **Tnn**: (RRF 3.4 and later) Alternative way to specify the tool number, which allows use of an expression to calculate the tool number

 ### Examples
 <br>
 <pre class="cblock">
 T0                          ; select tool 0
-T1 P0 ; select tool 1 but don't run any tool change macro files T-1 P0 ; deselect all tools but don't run any tool change macro files T R1 ; select the tool that was active last time the print was paused T ; report the current tool number
+T1 P0                       ; select tool 1 but don't run any tool change macro files T-1 P0                      ; deselect all tools but don't run any tool change macro files T R1                        ; select the tool that was active last time the print was paused T                           ; report the current tool number T T{state.currentTool + 1}  ; select the tool whose number is one higher than the current tool
 </pre>

 ### Description